First NZ school building and te reo Māori lesson book

 In Oct 1813, Kendall, his wife Jane & their five children arrived in NSW to join Marsden & the two laymen, Hall & King

-Kendall learnt te reo Māori when at NSW
+Kendall began learning to speak & write te reo Māori when at NSW

 Tuai of Ngare Raumati in the south-eastern Bay of Islands was the nephew of Ngāpuhi Chief Hongi Hika